1st Edition

 Biography

-Midhat Ajanovic is a writer and film scholar born in Sarajevo (Bosnia) in 1959.
-He studied journalism in Sarajevo and practiced film animation in Zagreb film Studio of Animation (Croatia).
+Midhat Ajanović is a writer and film scholar born in Sarajevo (Bosnia) in 1959.
+He studied journalism in Sarajevo and practiced film animation at the Zagreb Film Studio of Animation (Croatia).
 Since 1994 he has lived in Gothenburg where he obtained a degree of Doctor of Philosophy in Film Studies.
-He teaches storytelling, history, and aesthetics of cinema animation at University West in Trollhättan and writes regularly about film and animation.
+He teaches storytelling, history and aesthetics of cinema animation at University West in Trollhättan and writes regularly about film and animation.